Extending ConceptsTrimmed Mean To find the 10% trimmed mean of a ... | Channels for Pearson+

 1

-Order the data set in ascending order.
-This step ensures that the data is properly arranged for identifying the lowest and highest 10% of the entries.
+Step 1: Understand the concept of a trimmed mean.
+A trimmed mean is a measure of central tendency that removes a specified percentage of the smallest and largest data points before calculating the mean.
+This helps reduce the influence of outliers.

-Determine the number of entries to trim from both ends of the data set.
-Multiply the total number of data points by 10% (0.10) to find how many values to remove from the lowest and highest ends.
-If the result is not an integer, round to the nearest whole number.
+Step 2: The benefit of using a trimmed mean is that it provides a more robust measure of central tendency, especially when the data set contains extreme values (outliers) that could skew the mean calculated using all data entries.

-Remove the lowest 10% and the highest 10% of the data points based on the calculation from the previous step.
-This leaves the middle portion of the data set.
+Step 3: By removing the lowest 10% and highest 10% of the data, the trimmed mean focuses on the central portion of the data, which is often more representative of the typical values in the data set.

-Calculate the mean of the remaining data points.
-Add up all the remaining values and divide by the number of remaining data points to find the trimmed mean.
+Step 4: Using a trimmed mean can improve the accuracy of statistical analysis in cases where the data distribution is not symmetric or contains anomalies, as it reduces the impact of extreme values.

-Compare the trimmed mean with the other measures of central tendency: the mean (average of all data points), the median (middle value of the ordered data set), and the midrange (average of the smallest and largest values in the data set).
-Discuss how the trimmed mean differs and why it might be more robust in the presence of outliers.
+Step 5: In summary, the trimmed mean is beneficial because it provides a more reliable and less sensitive measure of central tendency in the presence of outliers or non-normal data distributions.

 Verified video answer for a similar problem: